Loops with exponent three in all isotopes: Nonexamples

 \begin{example} Similarly, in Theorem \ref{t:variety}, the conditions (vR1) and (vR2) are independent.
 In other words, for a quasigroup or loop to have the van Rees property, it is not sufficient that, say, $L_x^{-1}L_y$ be regular of order $3$ for all distinct $x,y\in Q$.
 An example is the loop defined on $\mathbb{Z}_3\times \mathbb{Z}_3$ by

 This is one of the three nonassociative conjugacy closed loops of order $9$, known as CCLoop(9,3) in the LOOPS package \cite{LOOPS} for GAP \cite{GAP}.
-This loop does not even have a well-defined exponent, for if $(xx)x=x(xx)$ for all $x$, then the loop would be power-associative, but the only power-associative conjugacy closed loops of order $9$ are groups \cite{KK}. \end{example}
+This loop does not even have a well-defined exponent, for although it satisfies the identity $x(xx) = \id$, it does not satisfy $(xx)x = \id$.
+Indeed, if $(xx)x=x(xx)$ for all $x$, then the loop would be power-associative, but the only power-associative conjugacy closed loops of order $9$ are groups \cite{KK}. \end{example}

-We have not been able to resolve the following.
+Regarding axiomatic considerations, we have not been able to resolve the following.